-This field denotes reference designator for the target CPLD.
+This field denotes reference designator for the target XC9500/XL XC9500/XL Series CPLD.
 In the event that a programming operation fails, the resultant test program will generate an error message which indicts the name denoted in this field (i.e., U29_P).
 This assists in properly identifying a failed device.

 3) Designate input files and output files.
-In the upper right of the GUI, fill in the fields beneath File Input/Output
+In the upper right of the interface, fill in the fields beneath File Input/Output